Rajdeep7/unistuff/TUM/IN2107 - Adversarial and Secure Machine Learning/First Meeting.md

   - i.e. no bridging texts between separate parts
 - Document should have 1 title and 2 chapters but completely separated contents
 - You don't need to repeatedly cite the two main papers, but the need to be in the bibliography
+- Personal idea: write a lorem ipsum report and ask instructor if general structure is okay

 ## Presentation structure
 - Use one slide for "Introduction to the topic"